stevector/internet-button-playground/README.md

 ### Five Thirty Eight Election Odds Displayer:

 This project from 2016 illuminated the LEDs at random.
-Each time an LED turned on it had a variable percentage change of being blue or red.
+Each time an LED turned on it had a variable percentage chance of being blue or red.

 ![Gif of internet button illuminating LEDs in sequence in blue or red.](https://raw.githubusercontent.com/stevector/internet-button-playground/e3140c7b876f8c8ea715441e7e397741c05e7603/documentation/images/538.gif)